mstelmakh/Interpreter/README.md

 ### Control flow

-There are three ways of controlling the flow of the program:
+There are two ways of controlling the flow of the program:

 **if** - executes the block of statements based on the condition.
 ```javascript